sveltia/sveltia-cms/README.md

    - Please note that the Git Gateway backend mentioned in the Netlify/Decap CMS [local Git repository document](https://decapcms.org/docs/working-with-a-local-git-repository/) is not supported in Sveltia CMS, so `name: git-gateway` won’t work.
 You’ll need either `name: github` or `name: gitlab` along with the `repo` definition.
 If you haven’t determined your repository name yet, just use a random one.
    - You can remove `local_backend` from your configuration, as it will be ignored by Sveltia CMS.
 1. Launch the local development server for your frontend framework, typically with `npm run dev` or `pnpm dev`.
-1. Visit `http://localhost:[port]/admin/index.html` with Chrome or Edge.
-The port number varies by framework.
+1. Open `http://localhost:[port]/admin/index.html` with Chrome or Edge.
+   - The port number varies by framework.
+Check the output from the previous step.
+   - The `127.0.0.1` address can also be used instead of `localhost`.
+   - If your CMS instance is not located under `/admin/`, use the appropriate path.
    - Other Chromium-based browsers may also work.
 Brave user?
 [See below](#enabling-local-development-in-brave).
-   - The `127.0.0.1` address can also be used instead of `localhost`.
 1. Click “Work with Local Repository” and select the project’s root directory once prompted.
    - If you get an error saying “not a repository root directory”, make sure you’ve turned the folder into a repository with either a CUI ([`git init`](https://github.com/git-guides/git-init)) or GUI, and the hidden `.git` folder exists.
    - If you’re using Windows Subsystem for Linux (WSL), you may get an error saying “Can’t open this folder because it contains system files.”
 This is due to a limitation in the browser, and you can try some workarounds mentioned in [this issue](https://github.com/coder/code-server/issues/4646) and [this thread](https://github.com/sveltia/sveltia-cms/discussions/101).